 Rain Flies can also be made from the same 10.10oz Sunforger army duck canvas that your Davis Tent is made from and perform exactly the same as your tent would in the elements.
-A canvas rainfly would be the best choice for someone who wants to protect their canvas tent from sparks and UV damage, but wants to retain the natural look of canvas and understands that UV damage to the canvas Rain Fly will occur quicker than it would to the poly or vinyl materials.
+This means it will not shed snow as readily as a poly or vinyl fly.
+A canvas rainfly would be the best choice for someone who wants to retain the natural look of canvas and understands that UV damage to a canvas Rain Fly will occur quicker than it would to the poly or vinyl materials.

 Davis Tent defines a wall tent Awning as a roof only structure that covers the open area to the front or back of your canvas tent.
 An Awning does not have a front or sides, and is intended to provide aerial coverage from the elements to create a lounging area, outdoor cooking area, or external gear storage.
 An Awning can be made as a part of your Rain Fly from the same material (Rain Fly with Awning) or a separate/detached piece (made from any material).
 A wall tent Awning that is separate/detached does not need a Rain Fly to be set up.